Shreyas911/sicopolis/src/subroutines/tapenade/ADFirstAidKit/README.md

   -debugTGT or with -debugADJ.
   Use adDebugMPI.c instead of adDebug.c on MPI code.

+## adProfile.c && adProfile.h
+  Primitives used by Tapenade adjoint to measure the cost/benefit of checkpointing, to find parts of the code that should or shouldn't be checkpointed.

 ## adComplex.h
-  Utility for adStack, adContext, adDebug
+  Utility for adStack, adContext, adDebug...

 ## admm.c && admm.h (might be integrated later into adBuffer)
   The "ADMM" primitives, which manage push/pop of pointers when the pointer's